-A CCP's credit exposure in the event of a participant default is the net adverse movement in the value of the defaulter's portfolio over the period the CCP holds the position (ie until the position is closed out).
-However, during that period the CCP will need sufficient cash in the requisite currency to fund payment and settlement obligations as they fall due, and differences in the timing may mean that the CCP's liquidity exposure is larger than its credit exposure.
-This is especially the case for cash CCPs, which may face relatively modest net credit exposures but may need to fulfil a significant amount of gross settlement obligations over the liquation period.
+30 A CCP's credit exposure in the event of a participant default is the net adverse movement in the value of the defaulter's portfolio over the period the CCP holds the position (ie until the position is closed out).
+However, during that period the CCP will need sufficient cash in each requisite currency to fund payment and settlement obligations as they fall due, and differences in the timing may mean that the CCP's liquidity exposure is larger than its credit exposure.
+This is especially the case for cash market CCPs, which may face relatively modest net credit exposures but may need to fulfil a significant amount of gross settlement obligations over that period.

-Although precise structures vary, in general a clearing service is characterised by a common set of rules and related arrangements to mutualise losses (in excess of margin) across participants in the service.
+31 Although precise structures vary, in general a clearing service is characterised by a common set of rules and related arrangements to mutualise losses (in excess of margin) across participants in the service.

-require additional liquid resources or arrangements to the extent that the prefunded financial resources available to meet the credit exposure are not sufficiently liquid.
-For example, a CCP may require a prearranged and highly reliable funding arrangement for the highly marketable collateral it uses to cover credit risk to qualify as liquid resources.
+highly reliable funding arrangement for the highly marketable collateral it uses to cover credit risk to qualify as liquid resources.

-- 3.2.8.
-Similarly, since a CCP may have obligations to make payments in a range of currencies, it must maintain sufficient liquid resources in each currency for which it has an obligation.
-Again, this may result in a situation in which the CCP requires additional arrangements to convert promptly available prefunded financial resources in one currency into the required currency (ie the currency in which the CCP has the obligation). - 3.2.9.
+3.2.7.
+Similarly, since a CCP may have obligations to make payments in a range of currencies, it should maintain sufficient liquid resources in each currency for which it has an obligation.
+Again, this may result in a situation in which the CCP requires additional arrangements to convert promptly available prefunded financial resources denominated in one currency into the required currency (ie the currency in which the CCP has the obligation).

+3.2.8.
 Risks from entities other than participants can also affect the size of, or timeliness of access to, a CCP's resources.
-A CCP should recognise other potential sources of liquidity risk arising for example from the failure of a liquidity provider, settlement bank, nostro agent or investment counterparty and ensure its sources of risk are properly captured in bespoke liquidity stress tests.
+A CCP should recognise other potential sources of liquidity risk - arising, for example, from the failure of a liquidity provider, settlement bank, nostro agent or investment counterparty - and ensure that its sources of risk are properly captured in bespoke liquidity stress tests.